hardwarewise/SIN-core/docs/wallet_upgrade.md

 Replace the `sin-qt.exe` file in the compressed file you downloaded with the `sin-qt.exe` file you are currently using.

+*Start the new wallet and wait for synchronization.

 **Resync Windows wallet**